Sognefjell National Route is a scenic mountain road in Norway

 How long is Sognefjell National Route?

 The road (Fylkesvei 55) is totally paved.
-It's 110km (70mi) long, running from Sogndalsfjøra (in Vestland county) to Lom (in Innlandet county).
-Inaugurated on 16th July 1938, the road is a little bit narrow at times but mostly fine.
+It's 110 km (70 mi) long, running from Sogndalsfjøra (in Vestland county) to Lom (in Innlandet county).
+Inaugurated on 16th July 1938, the road is a little narrow at times but mostly fine.
 This is a windy mountain road with a few white-knuckle hairpin turns.

 Is Sognefjell National Route open?

-Set high in the Jotunheimen Mountains, the road tops out by Fantesteinen, a mountain pass at an elevation of 1.437m (4,714ft) above the sea level.
-It’s closed from November through May, but is snow ploughed ready for opening around 1st of May.
-Driving the newly opened road, between banks of snow up to ten metres high, is a wonderful experience.
+Set high in the Jotunheimen Mountains, the road tops out at Fantesteinen, a mountain pass at an elevation of 1,437m (4,714ft) above sea level.
+It’s closed from November through May but is snow-ploughed ready for opening around 1st of May.
+Driving the newly opened road, between banks of snow up to ten meters high, is a wonderful experience.
+And although summer here is very short, and in the shade, the snow does not melt at all.
 It can be very windy.
 The weather may change rapidly at the mountain plateau.

 Is Sognefjell National Route worth it?